paulaperoutka/paulaperoutka.github.io/README.md

 As a test repository with zero content, there is no need for screenshots!

 ## How to Use?
-Example for how to structure a very simple portfolio site.
+As an example for beginners on how to structure a very simple portfolio site.

 ## License
-MIT © paulaperoutka
+None!